Yunus0or1/Text-Classification-Python/README.md

  - For a simple neural tranlator the layer is: GRU &#8594; TimeDistributed &#8594; Dropout &#8594; TimeDistributed .
  - For a complex neural tranlator the layer is: Bidirectional &#8594; TimeDistributed &#8594; Dropout &#8594; TimeDistributed .
  - No hot encoding.
+ - However achieved very poor performance due to lack of translation data.
+Only 400 data are available.